-Plan Description - Eligible employees of the School are provided with pensions through the SCHDTF, a cost-sharing multiple-employer defined benefit pension plan administered by PERA.
+Plan description - Eligible employees of the School are provided with pensions through the SCHDTF - a cost-sharing multiple-employer defined benefit pension plan administered by PERA.
 Plan benefits are specified in Title 24, Article 51 of the Colorado Revised Statutes (C.R.S.), administrative rules set forth at 8 C.C.R.
 1502-1, and applicable provisions of the federal Internal Revenue Code.
 Colorado State law provisions may be amended from time to time by the Colorado General Assembly.
-PERA issues a publicly available comprehensive annual financial report (Annual Report) that can be obtained at www.copera.org/investments/pera-financial-reports.
+PERA issues a publicly available annual comprehensive financial report (ACFR) that can be obtained at www.copera.org/investments/pera-financial-reports.

-Benefits Provided - PERA provides retirement, disability, and survivor benefits.
+Benefits provided as of June 30, 2022- PERA provides retirement, disability, and survivor benefits.
 Retirement benefits are determined by the amount of service credit earned and/or purchased, highest average salary, the benefit structure under which the member retires, the benefit option selected at retirement, and age at retirement.
-Retirement eligibility is set forth at C.R.S. § 24-51-602, 604, 1713, and 1714.
+Retirement eligibility is specified in tables set forth at C.R.S. § 24-51-602, 604, 1713, and 1714.